Overview

 Literals

-Floating-point constants can be forced to be a type with minimal width by using the following suffixes:
+Floating-point constants can be made a certain type by using the following suffixes:

 SuffixType